diogotcorreia/master-thesis/docs/content/ch05-results.typ

 as `bytes` and the pass it to `Delta`, as shown in @code:deepdiff-rce.

 #figure(
-  caption: [Using a pickle to achieve #gls-shrt("rce"), bypassing protections
+  caption: [Using pickle to achieve #gls-shrt("rce"), bypassing protections
     in place by deepdiff],
   [
     #set text(size: 9pt)